 - If a PA/PTA has more than $50,000 in annual net income, the PA/PTA should hire a CPA or person with professional experience in accounting, business, or a related field to conduct the audit.
 This individual cannot be a member of the PA/PTA, be a relative of a PA/PTA member, or have any direct or indirect interest in PA/PTA funds.

 New York Not-for-Profit Corporation Law

 PA/PTAs that are incorporated in New York must also abide by the New York Not-for-Profit Corporation Law (the “NPCL”), which now requires that not-for-profit corporations obey certain rules if they engage in transactions or other arrangements that involve conflicts of interest.
 Generally, under the NPCL, a not-for-profit corporation (including a PA/PTA) can engage in a transaction or arrangement in which a Board member has a conflict of interest, as long as the Board and the conflicted Board member follow certain procedures.
 A Board member with a conflict as to a particular transaction or arrangement must disclose the conflict to the Board, and must not improperly influence discussions or decisions on the transaction or arrangement.
 The Board member must recuse himself or herself from any meeting at which the transaction or arrangement is discussed or voted on, and the disclosure, recusal, and resolution of the conflict must be documented in the meeting minutes.
+If the Board member has a substantial financial interest in the transaction or arrangement, the PA/PTA must consider alternative transactions or arrangements, to the extent available.
 Additionally, each PA/PTA that is incorporated as a New York not-for-profit corporation must adopt a conflict of interest policy, which codifies these procedures.